FAC-73/coding-quiz/README.md

 <br>

-#### HTML, CSS and Javascript
+#### HTML, CSS and Javascript & Jquery
 1. Index.html - Contains basic layout structure using a custom div element named 'quizContainer' to display the main content for the quiz such as question text, questions list, timer and form elements.
 Semantic html is used for elements such as buttons, inputs, footers, header, h1, li.

 2. styles.css - Contains layout, styling and media-queries for html content

 3. script.js - Contains Variables, variable arrays and objects for the questions and multiple choice answers, variable for correct answer types.
 - Four eventListeners one to iterate through the questions, one to start the quiz, one to reset it and another to submit form details.
 - A loop for iterating through the questions list and generating the new choice list for each one.
--
-A setInterval timer function that's triggered by an eventListener, functions to reset, deduct and restart the timer.
+- A setInterval timer function that's triggered by an eventListener, functions to reset, deduct and restart the timer.
 - If, Else statements for validating whether the selected answer is correct, or undefined.
 If correct they are iterated onto the next question and the correct score is added to the variable correctAnswers, along with a correct message indicator.
 - If incorrect 10s is removed from the running timer using the deductTime function, an incorrect message is displayed.
 If an incorrect answer takes the timer to a value of <=0 the quiz is automatically restarted